Hoss Ellington: Later years and end of team

-Donnie Allison only drove 3 races for the team in 1980 before he left to join Kennie Childers's team.
-David Pearson ran 9 races that year, winning once.
-It was the last win for both Pearson and Ellington's team. in 1981, Buddy Baker drove 15 races, scoring 9 top 10 finishes and Pearson drove 1 race, finishing 8th.
-Four different drivers (Benny Parsons, Kyle Petty, Buddy Baker, and Donnie Allison) drove for Ellington including Donnie Allison for one race.
-Of the 14 races the team ran, they only scored 2 top 10 finishes and one pole, all by Buddy Baker.
+Donnie Allison only drove three races for the team in 1980 before he left to join Kennie Childers's team.
+David Pearson ran nine races that year, winning once.
+It was the last win for both Pearson and Ellington's team. in 1981, Buddy Baker drove 15 races, scoring nine top 10 finishes and Pearson drove one race, finishing eighth.
+Four different drivers (Benny Parsons, Kyle Petty, Baker, and Allison) drove for Ellington.
+Of the 14 races the team ran, they only scored two top 10 finishes and one pole position, all by Baker.
 In 1983 and 1984, Lake Speed drove for the team.
 He ran 18 races in 1983 and 17 in 1984.
-Overall during Speed's time with Ellington, he scored 4 top 5s and 12 top 10s.
+Overall during Speed's time with Ellington, he scored four top 5 finishes and 12 top 10s.
 Pearson returned for 8 races in 1985.
-Donnie Allison's nephew Davey ran 3 races, while Rick Wilson and Pancho Carter each ran 1 race.
-In 1986, Sterling Marlin ran a partial schedule for Ellington scoring 2 top 5s and 4 top 10s, including the Firecracker 400 where he led 6 laps and almost won, coming in second.
+Allison's nephew Davey ran 3 races, while Rick Wilson and Pancho Carter each ran one race.
+In 1986, Sterling Marlin ran a partial schedule for Ellington scoring two top 5 finishes and four top 10s, including the Firecracker 400 where he led six laps and almost won, coming in second.
 In 1987, Brett Bodine and Ron Bouchard shared the car, with Bouchard scoring the only top 10 for the team all year.
-The team's last season was in 1988, when Dale Jarrett drove 8 races for Ellington, with a best finish of 11th and.
-In the team's last race the season finale at Atlanta, Jarrett qualified 34th but finished 41st after crashing on the fifth lap.
+The team's last season was in 1988, when Dale Jarrett drove eight races for Ellington, with a best finish of 11th.
+In the team's last race the season finale at Atlanta, Jarrett qualified 34th, but finished 41st after crashing on the fifth lap.
 The team shut down after attempting to qualify for the 1989 Daytona 500 in an unsponsored Buick with driver Doug Heveron.
-Unfortunately, a blown engine on lap 1 of the Gatorade 125 Qualifying race forced the team to miss the race.
+Unfortunately, a blown engine on lap one of the Gatorade 125 Qualifying race forced the team to miss the race.

-Ellington died on May 31, 2014 in Wilmington, North Carolina after a lengthy illness.
+Ellington died on May 31, 2014, in Wilmington, North Carolina, after a lengthy illness.